openstack-archive/gertty/doc/source/configuration.rst

   following line.
 The time interval is specified in the same way as the "age:" term in Gerrit's search syntax.
 To disable it altogether, set the value to the empty string.

+**size-column**
+  By default, the size column is a pair of stacked logarithmic graphs.
+  The top, red graph represents the number of lines removed, the bottom, green graph the number added.
+For an alternate representation, use this setting.

+  **type**
+    A string with one of the following values:

+    **graph**
+      The default stacked bar graphs.

+    **split-graph**
+      Rather than vertically stacked, the bar graphs are side-by-side

+    **number**
+      A single number which represents the number of lines changed (added and removed).

+  **thresholds**
+    A list of integers to determine the magnitude of the graph increments, or the color coding of the number.
+If the type is ``graph`` or ``split-graph``, the list should be four elements long.
+The default is 1, 10, 100, 1000 for a logarithmic representation.
+If the type is ``number``, the list should be eight elements long; the default in that case is 1, 10, 100, 200, 400, 600, 800, 1000.

+Example:

+.. code-block: yaml

+   size-column:
+     type: graph
+     thresholds: [1, 10, 100, 1000]